DELIGHTFUL DAHLIAS | A sea of color for your garden

 Fast forward a while, and I’m now one of their biggest fans.
 Sure, it could be that my taste has changed – a little like I used to loathe the avocados I now adore.
 I’m pretty certain though that it’s more down to the incredible range of new varieties bred over the past few years.
 There are over 30,000 to pick from!

 And I, for one, am utterly smitten with these vibrant, late-summer bloomers.
+So much so, that I've just written an entire eBook about them.
+You can find it here:

 If you know me a little, you’ll also know that I’m usually one for low-maintenance plants.
 The ‘once-planted-forever-happy’ types.
 Well, the dahlia isn’t quite such an easygoing lady because she likes it warm.
 That means you have to plant them, dig them up in the fall, store them safely over winter and then re-plant them in the spring.